South Africa shooting: Eleven taxi drivers killed in ambush

 "There has been a lot of taxi violence in the area but we are still investigating who the perpetrators were."

-The targeted attack comes days after deadly shootings in the capital Johannesburg, South African media reported.
+The targeted attack comes days after deadly shootings in Johannesburg, South African media reported.

 In one week, a taxi owner reportedly with "no enemies" was shot dead in his vehicle, and two others were killed while travelling under a police escort.